otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 export PATH=/nesi/project/nesi02659/source_data:$PATH
 ```
 11. Now Mahuika knows where to find the structure program, run it, saving the output into a new file.
     ```structure > populations.structure.console```
-A common STRUCTURE error happens when your population output contains less than 1000 loci.
-You may need to adjust the number of loci in the mainparams file to match your exact Stacks output.
+If the program immediately finishes, something has gone wrong!
+Do a `less` on populations.structure.console.
+Do you see `WARNING!
+Probable error in the input file.`?
+In our mainparams file it says that we have 1000 loci, but due to filters, it is possible that the populations module of Stacks actually output less than the 1000 loci we requested in whitelist.txt.
+In the output of populations.log in your stacks directory, how many variant sites remained after filtering?
+This is the number of loci actually contained in your structure file.
+You will need to adjust the number of loci in the mainparams file to match this exact Stacks output.

 12. You will need to download  [Structure with the graphical front end](https://web.stanford.edu/group/pritchardlab/structure_software/release_versions/v2.3.4/html/structure.html) and populations.structure.out [files from the cluster](https://support.nesi.org.nz/hc/en-gb/articles/360000578455-File-Transfer-with-SCP).
 You can then load them intothe graphical interface for Structure on your local computer.
 Select the ```File``` menu